-1. Park the machine on a level surface, engage the parking brake, shut off the pump, shut off the engine, and remove the key.
+1. Park the machine on a level surface; engage the parking brake; shut off the spray pump and the engine; remove the key; and wait for all movement to stop before leaving the machine.

 Note: For HD- and HDX-Series Workman models with a manual transmission, disengage the PTO.